 Website Palomar College

 Benefits: Full-time employees receive fully-paid benefits including medical, dental, and vision insurance for employees and dependents; life, disability, and long-term care insurance; and sick leave, vacation and paid holidays.
-Estimated value of these employer-paid benefits is approximately $37,841 annually.
-All full-time educational administrators are enrolled in CalSTRS (California State Teachers Retirement System).
+Estimated maximum value of these employer-paid benefits is approximately $25,426 annually.
+All full-time classified administrators are enrolled in CalPERS (California Public Employees Retirement System).

 To be eligible for this position, you must meet and provide evidence of the following minimum qualifications:

-• NOTE: For work experience, a “year” is defined as equivalent to 40 hours per week for 12 months.
+- NOTE: For work experience, a “year” is defined as equivalent to 40 hours per week for 12 months.
+If the position requires supervisory experience, the experience must be at a professional level (i.e. evaluation and/or discipline of staff).

 Diversity Statement: Palomar College serves over 30,000 students from a variety of backgrounds and we are proud to be a Hispanic Serving Institution.
 Our student body is rich in its diversity.
 Click here to see a quick overview of our student demographics on our recent Student Fact Sheet .